-Smokey eye is a great look for many occasions.
-It makes your eyes look bold and it upgrades all your outfits.
+The smokey eye is a great look for many occasions.
+It makes your eyes look bold, and it upgrades all your outfits.
 Emerald green is such a surprising color that makes your eyes appear gorgeous and very sophisticated.

 4. Neon Green Look

 A little bit of neon on your eyes might sound surprising, but it looks very unique.
 You can find a neon green gel eyeliner and apply it all over your lid or keep it simple and chic, like in the photo above.